leifos-gmbh/LfVimeoNative/README.md

 # LfVimeoNative

-Allows to insert native vimeo videos as page elements, instead of using the mediaelement.js library.
+Allows to insert native vimeo or youtube videos as page elements, instead of using the mediaelement.js library.

 **Requirements**